Staying Engaged

 Visiting a garden is a great way to enjoy nature and experience the beauty of spring time.
 The calming environment of a garden can reduce anxiety and promote socialization for many individuals with dementia.
 Locations to take garden tours around the Triangle include Duke Gardens, NC Botanical Garden and the JC Raulston Arboretum.

-If your loved one adores animals, they will be delighted to view these live panda cams, which show pandas cuddling and playing for hours.
+- If your loved one adores animals, they will be delighted to view these live panda cams, which show pandas cuddling and playing for hours.

-Take time to enjoy the sounds and wonders of nature through this relaxing video featuring butterflies in a tropical garden here.
+- Take time to enjoy the sounds and wonders of nature through this relaxing video featuring butterflies in a tropical garden here.

-This West Texas Bird Feeder Cam allow us to watch dozens of birds enjoying some lunch.
+- This West Texas Bird Feeder Cam allow us to watch dozens of birds enjoying some lunch.

-You’re watching the live camat San Diego Zoo.
+- You’re watching the live cam at San Diego Zoo.
 Scroll below the video to be introduced to the herd.

-It’s sockeye salmon migration time in Alaska!
+- It’s sockeye salmon migration time in Alaska!
 Watch salmon leaping up the falls, while brown bears compete with each other for the best fishing spots with this live cam from Brooks Falls in Katmai National Park, Alaska.

 Activities